cooper/ferret/doc/Keywords.md

 Provides a convenient way to write the common scenario of [`gather`](#gather) and [`for`](#for) together:
 `gather { for { ... } }` can be written simply as `gather for { ... }`.

-`gather for`, although always spelled as two words, is a combination keyword.

 ```
 $evenSingleDigits = gather for $n in 0..9 {